-- STOP!
-Read the safety information above on this label. - Set the thermostat to lowest setting. - Turn off all electrical power to the appliance. - Remove front panel. - 5.
+- 1. STOP!
+Read the safety information above on this label. - 2.
+Set the thermostat to lowest setting. - 3.
+Turn off all electrical power to the appliance. - 4.
+Remove front panel. - 5.
 This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by hand. - Depress and move selector arm left of "OFF."
+Do not try to light the pilot by hand. - 6.
+Depress and move selector arm left ✓ to "OFF."
 Note: Selector arm cannot be moved to "OFF" unless selector arm is depressed slightly.
 Do not force.

 - 7. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't sme gas, go to the next step. - Turn on all electric power to the appliance. - Set thermostat to desired setting. - 11.
-If the appliance will not operate, follow the instructions "To Turn Off Gas To The Appliance" and call your service technician or gas supplier. - Replace front panel.
+If you don't smell gas, go to the next step. - 8.
+Move selector arm right \(\sime \) to "ON." - 9.
+Turn on all electric power to the appliance. - 10.
+Set thermostat to desired setting. - 11.
+If the appliance will not operate, follow the instructions "To Turn Off Gas To The Appliance" and call your service technician or gas supplier. - 12.
+Replace front panel.

-- Set the thermostat to lowest setting.
+- 1. Set the thermostat to lowest setting.

-- Turn off all electric power to the appliance if service is to be 4. performed.
+- performed.

-- Remove front panel.
+- 3. Remove front panel.

-- Depress and move selector arm to "OFF."
+- Turn off all electric power to the appliance if service is to be 4.
+Depress and move selector arm to "OFF."
 Do not force.

-- Replace front panel.
+- 5. Replace front panel.